bymayo/craft-commerce-widgets/README.md

 ## Support

 If you have any issues (Surely not!) then I'll aim to reply to these as soon as possible.
-If it's a site-breaking-oh-no-what-has-happened moment, then hit me up on the Craft CMS Slack - `@bymayo`
+If it's a site-breaking-oh-no-what-has-happened moment, then hit me up on the Craft CMS Discord - `@bymayo`

 ## Roadmap